Imran Khan to be charged in ECP protest case on February 7 - ExBulletin

 Imran Khan to be charged in ECP protest case on February 7

-The District and Sessions Court decided on Tuesday to indict the President and former Prime Minister of Pakistan Tehreek-e-Insaf, Imran Khan, in a case filed against him after protests following his disqualification by the ECP in the Tushakhana case.
+ISLAMABAD: The District and Sessions Court decided on Tuesday to indict the President and former Prime Minister of Pakistan Tehreek-e-Insaf, Imran Khan, in a case filed against him after protests following his disqualification by the ECP in the Toushakhana case, ARY News reported.

 According to the details, District and Sessions Judge Zafar Iqbal resumed the hearing, in which Ali Bukhari’s lawyer appeared on behalf of Imran Khan while his Babar Awan was busy in a court hearing.
 High Court.